6 Strategies For Teaching With Bloom’s Taxonomy

 Among other effects, this can make cognitively challenging work at the upper levels of Bloom’s seem more accessible.
 One example?
 Compare and contrast Shakespeare’s use of thematic development across 3 sonnets, or do the same for two songs by Lupe Fiasco and one sonnet by Shakespeare.
 If nothing else, BYOM allows students to start any learning experience on somewhat solid ground.

-Further, as a classroom this should collectively yield a diverging collection of media, which can be celebrated in classroom showcases, and community-driven and place-based education, with diversity being among the strategies Silver, Strong, and Perini recommend in Teaching What Matters Most (a book I highly recommend for any educator).
+Further, as a classroom this should collectively yield a diverging collection of media, which can be celebrated in classroom showcases, and community-driven and place-based education, with diversity being among the strategies Silver, Strong, and Perini recommend in Teaching What Matters Most (an affiliate link to a book I highly recommend for any educator).

 Thinking isn’t any different in 2014 than it was in 1214.
 Only it is.
 Using Bloom’s Taxonomy in the 21st century is more complicated than the above strategies honor.